student smiling

 To satisfy the CILEx accreditation requirements students must pass all the CILEx modules.
 This module develops the legal principles learned in land law at L5 and provides a practical context.
 This modules meets the CILEx requirements for application of accounts rules.
 The Hallmarks that the module seeks to address are: Have a critical and reflective knowledge and understanding of their subject, with both the ability and readiness to question its principles, practices and boundaries; Think independently, analytically and creatively, and engage imaginatively with new areas of investigation, within and across discipline boundaries; Be intellectually curious, embrace challenges and seize opportunities for development; be able to locate, access and critically engage with information, using current and emerging digital technologies; Be informed citizens, with a sense of responsibility allied to a commitment to ethical practice and social justice issues, such as quality, respect and sustainability.

-Successful completion of the placement will be recognised in the transcript of achievement and the degree certificate will state `in the sandwich mode'.
+When you successfully complete your placement it will be recognised in your degree transcript of achievement, and your degree certificate will state `in the sandwich mode'.

 Smiling student in library in placements meeting